Shelbyville, TN 37160

-The Community Development's most significant accomplishments during this past year were (1) the continued expansion of the Children's Center for Autism through the opening of a second location to serve children and families; (2) providing quality early intervention therapy to over 450 children and their families within the expanded service area of 11 rural counties; (3) supporting over 307 individuals through the Independent Support Coordination program; and (4) providing flexible supports services to over 250 families through the Family Support program; (5) providing Independent Living Skills Training through the Employment and Community First CHOICES program; and (6) serving 24 individuals through the Employment Services program's first year receiving referrals.
-Goals for the current year are (1) to expand the services provided at both locations of the Children's Center for Autism program into the Lincoln County Center to further meet the needs of the community; (2) to continue to provide quality early intervention services including expanding the service area for developmental therapy as well as for assessments to those not receiving developmental therapy; (3) to increase services provided through the Employment and Community First CHOICES program; (4) to increase referrals received in the CDC Employment Services program while also moving into Pre-Employment Transition services; and to (5) formalize the agency's strategic plan.
+The Community Development's most significant accomplishments during this past year were (1) the continued expansion of the Children's Center for Autism through the growth in both locations to serve children and families; (2) providing quality early intervention therapy and assessments to over 500 children and their families within the expanded service area of 11 rural counties; (3) supporting 295 individuals through the Independent Support Coordination program; and (4) providing flexible supports services to over 250 families through the Family Support program; and (6) serving 68 individuals/students through the Employment Services program, including Pre-Employment Transition Services.
+Goals for the current year are (1) to expand the services provided by the Children's Center for Autism program into the Lincoln County Center to further meet the needs of the community; (2) to continue to provide quality early intervention services including expanding the service area for developmental therapy as well as for assessments to those not receiving developmental therapy; (3) to increase services provided through the Employment and Community First CHOICES program; (4) to increase referrals received in the CDC Employment Services program while also moving into Pre-Employment Transition services; and to (5) celebrate 50 years of service to our community in 2022.

 (1) Increase Board Certified Behavior Analyst (BCBA) staff in order to further expand the Children's Center for Autism program into additional locations to meet the growing needs; (2) Physical expansion of the Children's Center for Autism site in Marshall County, increasing the capacity to serve more children; (3) Increase funding to support the implementation of the Employment Services program for individuals with intellectual and developmental disabilities; and (4) Volunteers to serve on the local community Advisory Boards.